Per-example gradients: a new frontier for understanding and improving optimizers: Discussion

 Altogether, these results suggest that per-example gradient measurements and transformations are an exciting new area for optimization research.
 We can now test ideas about manipulating distributions of gradients in modern settings \citep{zielinski2020weak}.
 We hope our methods will be used to develop new perspectives and paradigms in deep learning training algorithms in the near future.

+\paragraph{Impact Statement} This paper presents work whose goal is to advance the field of machine learning.
+There are many potential societal consequences of our work, none of which we feel must be specifically highlighted here.

-\paragraph{Acknowledgments.} We deeply thank Keith Rush that shared many discussions on the subject.
+\paragraph{Acknowledgments.} We deeply thank Keith Rush for sharing many discussions on the subject.
 Keith tremendously helped understand the innards of the computations in these models and was supportive of the idea from the start.
-We also thank Mathieu Blondel for early conversations on the project as well as his support.
+We also thank Mathieu Blondel for early conversations on the project and his support.
+We thank George Dahl for his insights on the memory costs.
+We thank Priya Kasimbeg for helping us evaluate the cost of per-example gradient transformations across the algoperf workloads.
 Finally, we thank Lechao Xiao for his careful review that helped improve the manuscript.